ibm-cloud-docs/Cloudant/offerings/gdpr.md

 {{site.data.keyword.cloudant_short_notm}} sends dashboard interaction data to Segment.
 It's possible to ask {{site.data.keyword.cloudant_short_notm}} to restrict processing of customer PI in this way with an {{site.data.keyword.cloudant_short_notm}} support request through support@cloudant.com.
-Upon receipt of such a request, {{site.data.keyword.cloudant_short_notm}} deletes information that is associated with the customer as sent to Segment, and prevents further data from being sent. {{site.data.keyword.cloudant_short_notm}} needs to retain the ability to contact dedicated customers through email.
-We provide an interface for customers to keep this information up to date either directly, or through customer configuration of their contact details through their {{site.data.keyword.cloud_notm}} account details.
+Upon receipt of such a request, {{site.data.keyword.cloudant_short_notm}} deletes information that is associated with the customer as sent to Segment, and prevents further data from being sent. {{site.data.keyword.cloudant_short_notm}} needs to retain the ability to contact dedicated customers via email. {{site.data.keyword.cloudant_short_notm}} provides an interface for customers to keep this information up to date either directly, or via customer configuration of their contact details via their {{site.data.keyword.cloud_notm}} account details.

 ## Is our {{site.data.keyword.cloudant_short_notm}} database encrypted?
 {: #is-our-ibm-cloudant-database-encrypted-}